0x644BE25/Syrah/Syrah_tutorial.md

 ## 3. Fill out manifest

 All the information that Syrah needs to run the pipeline is stored in the `manifest.txt` file.
-The main README has [details about specific manifest parameters](https://github.com/0x644BE25/Syrah/blob/main/readme.md#manifest-parameters), but for this tutorial the file `tutorial_manifest.txt` should have everything in the right place.
+The main README has [details about specific manifest parameters](https://github.com/0x644BE25/Syrah/blob/main/readme.md#manifest-parameters) but for this tutorial the file `tutorial_manifest.txt` should have everything in the right place.
-<details>Of necessity the unedited `tutorial_manifest.txt` uses local rather than global paths.
+<details>**OPTIONAL:** Of necessity the unedited `tutorial_manifest.txt` uses local rather than global paths.
 It is **strongly** recommended to use global paths -- rather than relative paths -- when possible to avoid errors.
 [Learn about relative versus absolute paths here.](https://www.linuxbash.sh/post/understanding-absolute-and-relative-paths).
 Converting `tutorial_manifest.txt` to global paths is good practice to prepare for running Syrah on your own data!
 To find the global path to a given directory, navigate your terminal to (or open a terminal window at) the directory and use `pwd` </details>

 ## 4. Run Syrah